mogenius/punq/README.md

 ## Contribution

-punq is still still early stage and we're inviting you to contribute.
+punq is still in its early stages and we're inviting you to contribute.
 Feel free to pick up open issues and create PRs.

 ![punq for k8s](images/punq_four.png)

-Made with 💜 by the folks from [mogenius](https://mogenius.com)
+Made with 💜 by the folks at [mogenius](https://mogenius.com)